AGENDA (as of 11/21/17):

 |8:35 AM – 9:20 AM||The Cyberwar Continues

-There’s little chance the cybersecurity problem will be solved by the time CyberCon 2017 comes around, so the odds are similarly slim that nations won’t be involved in operations in cyberspace.
-A panel of military, intelligence community and homeland security leaders will discuss the latest tactics and techniques for defending the nation’s interests at home and abroad.
+We are gathering a panel of military, intelligence community and homeland security leaders to discuss the latest tactics and techniques for defending the nation’s interests at home and abroad.

 |9:20 AM – 9:35 AM||Networking Break|

 A former deputy defense secretary (in)famously said the military is “dropping cyber bombs” on the Islamic State group.
 While the term received some jeers from the infosec community, the threat is real, as is the cyber component in the fight against terrorism.
-What are these “cyber bombs” and how are the military’s cyber leaders taking the fight to terrorists in cyberspace?
+“Cyber bombs” might not be an accurate term, so how are the military’s cyber leaders taking the fight to terrorists and other threats in cyberspace?

 |10:50 AM – 11:35 AM||Information Warfare: The Cyber Component

-From the 2016 Elections to ongoing conflicts in the Middle East, an age-old tactic – information warfare – has been a recurring and powerful theme.
-While info warfare is almost as old as war itself, the tactic is taking on a new dimension in cyberspace.
+From the 2016 Elections to ongoing conflicts in the Middle East, information warfare has been a recurring and powerful theme.
+While it is almost as old as war itself, the tactic is taking on a new dimension in cyberspace.
 How are the two things related?
 What are military and civilian officials doing to combat such tactics in cyberspace?
 What info/cyber operations are the U.S. conducting?
+Hear the answers from our panelists.

 |11:35 AM – 12:35 PM||Networking Lunch|